Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/08_CoreActions.md

 ![Change process priority](../../Assets/Screenshots/ActindoWorkFlow/Workflows/CoreActions/ChangeProcessPriority.png "[Change process priority]")

 The *Change process priority* core action is used to change the preconfigured priority of the process while the process is already running.
-The data runs via the *loop_through* input port into the workflow action and is output via the *p* output port.
+The data runs via the *loop_through* input port into the process action and is output via the *p* output port.
 However, the data is only output when data has also been incoming via the *priority* input port.
 The input value of the *priority* input port must be an integer.
 This integer will be used as the new priority.

 [comment]: <> (ticket ICBPM-199 in arbeit: static inputs sollen im priority input port möglich sein, ändern sobald möglich)